looterz/fal/README.md

 ##Usage

-To use the weapon concealment system, add this to all playable units init field in the editor.
+To use the weapon concealment system, add this to the missions init.sqf.
 ```
-null = [this] execVM "fal\weaponstash\initPlayer.sqf";
+[] execVM "fal\weaponstash\init.sqf";
 ```

 ##Features